aidamouref/Projects/README.md

 The second hypothesis tries to prove whether attacks are more common on older people.
 A second subset (hip2) was created as a copy of the first subset (hip1).

 Again we face the problem of having many different ages.
 We check the unique values of age to check they are reasonable (e.g. not negative numbers or values upper than 120 years).
-Age categories were created using the function xxx that loops each value of the column age and includes it in a specific age group.
+Age categories were created using the function 'grupedad' that loops each value of the column age and includes it in a specific age group.
 A second function was also created (more general) to include the age in a specific string category (teenager, early adult, adult, elder, very old).

 ```Python